miquelpuigmena/resumee/myCV.md

 #### ESP32 Sniffer
 Beacon Synch project implements on ESP32 board a beacon Sniffer that updates an internal timer on tick scale.
 Each beacon sniffed is decoupled on ieee80211 structs.
 Find Github project repo [here](https://github.com/miquelpuigmena/ESP32sniffer).

+#### Graduate program
+Joined Nuuday's graduate program.
+Implementing microservices written in Java hosted on AWS Kubernetes (EKS) and deployed with Terraform.